 When something is sold as “black henna”, it may not be natural henna at all, or it may have other ingredients added to make it darker and faster.
 One ingredient often discussed by health and dermatology sources is PPD, short for para-phenylenediamine.
 PPD is used in some hair dyes, but it is not something I would ever want sitting on your skin as a temporary tattoo paste.

-Why can PPD be a problem?
+Why can PPD in black henna be a problem?

 PPD can trigger skin reactions in some people.
 The difficult part is that a reaction may not always happen immediately while you are sitting there.
 It can appear later, sometimes when the design has already looked fine for a while.
 The skin may become itchy, sore, swollen, blistered or irritated in the shape of the design.
 In some cases, reactions can be serious and may leave marks or scarring.